 Monitoring, Evaluation, Knowledge and Information Officer, Africa

-Raphael joined Equality Now in November 2021 as Monitoring, Evaluation and Knowledge Information Management Officer Africa based in Nairobi.
+Raphael joined Equality Now in November 2021 as a Monitoring, Evaluation, Knowledge and Information Officer in Africa, based in Nairobi.
 Raphael’s work involves supporting the development and implementation of effective MEKI systems and processes for Africa’s portfolio.
 His work covers the range of M&E, knowledge, and information processes with a particular emphasis on meeting the monitoring and evaluation needs of restricted grants and institutional donors.

 He is available for interviews in English and Kiswahili.